Atcold/torch-Developer-Guide/MobDebug/README.md

 ### Playing with *breakpoints*

-To execute the code up to *a specific line* of *a specific file* we can use the breackpoint/run combination.
+To execute the code up to *a specific line* of *a specific file* we can use the breackpoint / run combination.
 The instruction to set a breakpoint works as follow

 ```lua